mukund084/beam-python-flink-runner-examples/README.md

   please ensure you have the official flink operator installed on your kubernetes cluster in order to run this.

 - Docker Compose:
-  please ensure you have docker-compose installed
+  a `docker-compose.yaml` is provided to start a local Flink cluster with the web UI (port 8081) and endpoints for submitting Beam code; please ensure you have docker-compose installed

 In our use cases, the kubernetes is used for production, the docker-compose is for local testing/development.